 Pictures and tennis accolades decorate the room at the apartment in Riverdale Park, Md., where twins Franklin, left, and Frances Tiafoe, 16, do their homework.
 (Jahi Chikwendiu/The Washington Post)

 At the family’s brick apartment building off Kenilworth Avenue, the future of American tennis and his brother share a bedroom so small it barely holds the twin beds and 10 pairs of tennis shoes lined up neatly against a wall.

 The twins do their homework side by side at the dining room table.
-On a recent night, Francis, a sophomore at the tennis academy’s school, which he has attended since fifth grade, works on an English assignment.
+On a recent night, Frances, a sophomore at the tennis academy’s school, which he has attended since fifth grade, works on an English assignment.
 And Franklin, who recently transferred from Eleanor Roosevelt to DeMatha with financial help from a tennis center mentor, studies biology.

 Behind them, a large glass cabinet is stocked with tennis trophies, photos of the twins and one of Alphina in her white graduation gown from the technical institute she attended in Sierra Leone.
 Three framed pictures hang on the wall: one of the twins, one of Barack and Michelle Obama at the inauguration of the nation’s first African-American president, and one of Alphina and the boys, then 8, dressed for a wedding they attended during a 2005 trip to Freetown, their mother’s hometown and Sierra Leone’s capital.

 Her beloved country was in chaos when Alphina left in 1996.
 A civil war that would claim 50,000 and displace millions was raging.
 Armed rebels destroyed entire communities and cut off the hands of boys and men deemed their enemy.